-At times you may wish to contact our SENCO, Sophie Shannon, who works for the school on Thursdays and Friday afternoons.
-Jane has day-to-day responsibility for the operation of SEN policy and co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans.
+At times you may wish to contact our SENCO, Sophie Shannon, who works for the school on Tuesdays and Wednesdays.
+Sophie has day-to-day responsibility for the operation of the SEND policy and co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans.
 She provides professional guidance to colleagues and will work closely with staff, parents and other agencies to ensure that our pupils with SEN receive high quality teaching and appropriate support.
 She is aware of provision available under the East Sussex Local Offer (see section 1 for link)